How to deal with infidelity

 10 potential dangers of an extramarital affair

-I've listed some potential problems with having a marital affair.
+I've listed some potential problems with having an extra-marital affair.
 I really urge you to take the following issues into consideration if you want to know how to deal with infidelity...

 - Having an affair is never going to truly meet your Essential Emotional Needs long-term.